matomo-org/matomo/misc/phpstorm-codestyles/README.md

 Steps:
  * Use latest Phpstorm
- * Copy this Piwik_codestyle.xml file in your  ~/.WebIde60/config/codestyles/
+ * Copy this Piwik_codestyle.xml file in your  `~/.WebIde80/config/codestyles/`
   * If you use Windows or Mac see which path to copy at: http://intellij-support.jetbrains.com/entries/23358108
   * To automatically link to the file in Piwik:
-  `$ ln -s ~/dev/piwik-master/misc/others/phpstorm-codestyles/Piwik_codestyle.xml  ~/.WebIde70/config/codestyles/Piwik_codestyle.xml`
+  `$ ln -s ~/dev/piwik-master/misc/phpstorm-codestyles/Piwik_codestyle.xml  ~/.WebIde80/config/codestyles/Piwik_codestyle.xml`

- * Restart PhpStorm.
+ * Restart PhpStorm
- * Select this coding in Settings>Code style.
+ * Select this coding in Settings > Code style.

 Phpstorm can also be configured to apply the style automatically before commit.